 - meet standards of ethical behaviour, conduct and client care set by the Code of Professional Conduct for Financial Advice Services (these are designed to make sure we treat you as we should and give you suitable advice).

 This is only a summary of the duties that we have.
 More information is available by contacting us, or by visiting financialadvicecode.govt.nz

 Your initial consultation is always free of charge.

-Once we have an understanding of your situation and agree on the nature and scope of the relationship, there may be a fee for advice, this is situational dependant and will be disclosed prior to work being carried out.
-This may be set at a pre agreed fixed price or charged at an hourly rate at the financial adviser’s discretion.
-In total this fee will be capped at $3,000 plus GST payable on receipt of invoice.
+Once we have an understanding of your situation and agree on the nature and scope of the relationship, there may be a fee for advice, this is dependent on the complexity of your situation and will be disclosed prior to work being carried out.
+This may be set at a pre agreed fixed price or charged at an hourly rate as agreed by both parties.

 Depending on what you choose to implement there will be on going fees or costs.

 Milestone Auckland receive commissions from the providers on whose products we give financial advice (KiwiSaver providers).
 If you decide to take our KiwiSaver advice, the provider may pay a commission to Milestone Auckland.
 The amount of commission is based on the KiwiSaver balance.
 We will provide specific details of the commissions we receive once we know more about your needs/circumstances.

 To ensure that our financial advisers prioritise client's interests above their own, we follow an advice process that ensures our recommendations are made based on client's goals and circumstances.
 All our financial advisers undergo training around managing conflicts of interest.
 We undertake a compliance audit, and a review of our compliance programme biennially by a reputable compliance consultant.

 Complaints Handling and Disputes Resolution